symbol/symbol-docs/source/guides/monitor/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-.. note:: The function ``TransactionService.announce()`` will respond successfully when the transaction reached the network and had no validation errors.
+.. note:: The function ``TransactionService.announce()`` will respond successfully if the transaction reaches the network and does not have validation errors.
 You might still need to :doc:`wait for several confirmations  <../../concepts/transaction>` before executing additional actions.

 .. |docker| raw:: html